 Women also have WAY more pressure to look attractive.

-So they have less control over their appearance, but are heavily judged by this thing they don’t have full control over.
+So women have less control over their appearance but are heavily judged by this thing they don’t have full control over.

 I’ve heard a lot of guys say something along these lines…

 “All women have to do is diet and stay lean.
 We have to workout to build muscle AND diet hard to get lean.”

 That is simply a guy who doesn’t see the full picture.

 When it comes to appearance, women have much more pressure than men.